xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.SHEET**(sheet\_text, macro\_text, activate\_logical)

-Sheet\_text    is the name of the sheet that triggers a macro when it is activated, in the form "\[Book1\]Sheet1".
+Sheet\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the sheet that triggers a macro when it is activated, in the form "\[Book1\]Sheet1".
 If omitted, then when any sheet in any book is activated, macro\_text will run.

-Macro\_text    is the name of the macro to run when the specified sheet is activated.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the macro to run when the specified sheet is activated.
 If omitted, then the triggering of a macro on the specified sheet is cancelled.

-Activate\_logical    is a logical value that specifies if the macro is run when the sheet is activated or deactivated.
+Activate\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies if the macro is run when the sheet is activated or deactivated.
 If TRUE or omitted, the macro is run when the sheet is activated.
 If FALSE, the macro is run when the sheet is deactivated.

 **Examples**